-While Billy Dyke was crushing on Will Smith, I was crushing on Billy Dyke; we were in the same class, and I spent many break times chasing him around the playground and attempting to kiss him (not cool behaviour, looking back on it).
+While Billy Dyke was crushing on Will Smith, I was crushing on Billy Dyke; we were in the same kindergarten class, and I spent many recesses chasing him around the playground and attempting to kiss him (not cool behavior, looking back on it).

 “I remember the playground chasing as being pretty normal, I guess,” he told me.
 “It just stood out as different because you were the most consistent friend I'd play with on the playground ‘til [you moved] away.
 Usually other kids would split off and play with other groups, but you stuck by my side and vice versa.”